bdamon/MuscleDTI_Toolbox/Help/Help-for-define_muscle.md

 ### Example 1:

 Given an image with variable name anat_image and having matrix size 192 x 192 x 44, field of view 192 x 192 mm, and slice thickness = 7 mm, the code below will allow the user to:
-  1) Define the muscle mask in slices 4-41
+  1) Define the muscle mask in slices 4-41 and

-% define the slices of interest and call the function
+  2) Return a mask of size 192 x 192 x 44.

+% define input options

 slices = [4 41];

+% call the function:

 [mask, ~] = define_muscle(anat_image, slices, [], []);